peterjewicz/peterjewicz.com/content/blog/building-a-chat-application-with-clojure.md

 There’s a few pieces of functionally to build out:

-Websocket server that broadcasts all messages as they come in.
+1. Websocket server that broadcasts all messages as they come in.
-Ability for the UI to send a message
+2. Ability for the UI to send a message
-UI responds to and displays messages as they come in Server needs to handle when a user disconnects
+3. UI responds to and displays messages as they come in
+4. Server needs to handle when a user disconnects
-With those goals in mind let’s get started.
+5. With those goals in mind let’s get started.

-Starting Off
+## Starting Off

-I’m using the repo I put together in my last article, you can find it on Github here.
+I’m using the repo I put together in my last article, you can find it <a href="https://github.com/peterjewicz/immutant-websockets" target="_blank">on Github here</a>.

-If you just want the end result that’s also on Github here.
+If you just want the end result that’s also <a href="https://github.com/peterjewicz/clojure-chat" target="_blank">on Github here.</a>

 The repo comes with a simple UI that you can start with